Yeedle/yeedle.github.io/_posts/2017-05-08-NYC-taxi-flow.md

 This is an iteration of something I did last summer when I had the incredible experience of attending the [Microsoft Reserch Data Science Summer School](https://ds3.research.microsoft.com/) (DS3).
 For my team's [presentation](https://www.microsoft.com/en-us/research/video/data-science-summer-school-2016-fare-share-flow-and-efficiency-in-nycs-taxi-system/), we wanted to include a kind-of [Hans Rosling moment](https://www.youtube.com/watch?v=jbkSRLYSojo), where one of us gets to talk animatedly over an animated visualization of the flow of NYC's taxi system, explaining the flow as the animation plays.
-The result of our efforts looked like this:
+The result of our efforts looked like this ([code here](https://github.com/msr-ds3/nyctaxi/blob/master/flow/flow_analysis.R)):

 ![old gif](https://github.com/msr-ds3/nyctaxi/blob/master/figures/weekdays_cumsum_flow.gif?raw=true)